 Some notable applications that use GTK as a widget toolkit include:

-GTK programs can be run on desktop environments based on X11 and Wayland, or window managers even those not made with GTK, provided the needed libraries are installed; this includes macOS if X11.app is installed.
-GTK can be also run on Microsoft Windows, where it is used by some popular cross-platform applications like Pidgin and GIMP. wxWidgets, a cross-platform GUI tool-kit, uses GTK on Linux by default.[38]
-Other ports include DirectFB (used by the Debian installer, for example) and ncurses.[39]
+GTK programs can be run on desktop environments based on X11 and Wayland, or others including ones not made with GTK, provided the needed libraries are installed; this includes macOS if X11.app is installed.
+GTK can be also run on Microsoft Windows.
+It is used by some popular cross-platform applications like Pidgin and GIMP. wxWidgets, a cross-platform GUI toolkit, uses GTK on Linux by default.[40]
+Other ports include DirectFB (for example used by the Debian installer).

 GtkSpell is a library separate from GTK.
 GtkSpell depends on GTK and Enchant.
 Enchant is a wrapper for ispell, hunspell, etc., the actual spell checker engine/software.
 GtkSpell uses GTK's GtkTextView widget, to highlight misspelled words and offer replacement.